 4. Launch of the satellite

 After the PSR, the satellite will be sent to the satellite launch facility in French Guiana in South America, south of the Caribbean archipelago.
 Considering the size of the satellite, the transportation itself is complicated.
 The launch site is ideal since the satellite will be transported to an orbit over the equator.
-The launch is scheduled for the end of 2022.
+The launch is scheduled for the launch window of December 2022-February 2023.
 The satellite will be sent upon an Arianespace 5 rocket and released at an altitude of 250 kilometres.
 The satellites’ journey to its determined orbital position begins from there.
 It will take several months for Ovzon 3 to move into position.
 The journey itself will be unique.
 The satellite will maneuver with the help of a rocket engine that uses a process called electrically powered propulsion, in which an ionized gas is expelled from the engine and gives rise to adjustable propulsion.
 The electrically powered propulsion method is extremely efficient for its weight, which gives the satellite a long service life and the excellent overall economy.

 5. The satellite in place

 Once the satellite is in place in its orbital position, the communication system – Ovzon’s unique OBP – and other functionality will be tested.
 These in-orbit tests (IOTs) will take around a month.
 After that, the satellite will be operational.